 |March 2007||Cruise Illness / Norovirus Outbreaks|

-(MS Regal Princess) In March 2007, CDC reported on itinerary March 13-26, a Norovirus outbreak affecting 69 passengers (out of of 1504, or 4,6%) and 8 crew (out of 680, or 1,2%).
-The ship was on 12-day Panama Canal transition cruise from South America to Caribbean (Lima Peru to San Juan Puerto Rico).
+(MS Regal Princess) In March 2007, CDC reported on itinerary March 13-26, a Norovirus outbreak affecting 69 passengers (out of 1504, or 4,6%) and 8 crew (out of 680, or 1,2%).
+The ship was on 12-day Panama Canal transition cruise from South America to the Caribbean (Lima Peru to San Juan Puerto Rico).

 |18 February 2007||Ship Grounding|

 (MS Regal Princess) On February 18, 2007, while on a Panama Canal transition cruise and after a short stop at call port Huatulco Mexico the vessel ran aground.
-The accident was due to high winds causing it to list 5 degrees starboard and make contact with the seabed portside, while backing out of Huatulco Harbor.
+The accident was due to high winds causing it to list 5 degrees starboard and make contact with the seabed portside while backing out of Huatulco Harbor.

 The grounding damaged one of the ballast tanks.
 The ship soon freed itself and continued to Acapulco Mexico at reduced speed and severely listing to starboard.
-In Acapulco, the current cruise was cancelled and all passengers were flown home.
+In Acapulco, the current cruise was canceled and all passengers were flown home.

-The next 2 scheduled itineraries (departures Feb 21 and March 1) were also cancelled due to the needed drydock repairs.
+The next 2 scheduled itineraries (departures Feb 21 and March 1) were also canceled due to the needed drydock repairs.
 The ship left Acapulco on Feb 22.
 The next scheduled cruise was on March 13 (itinerary from Lima Peru to San Juan Puerto Rico).